wortelus/xplane-streamdeck/README.md

 ## Usage
 Instructions for **Windows**

+Choose desired plane type configuration in `config.yaml` by setting the `active-preset` parameter

 ### Win64 Executable
 - Download the latest release from the **Releases** section
 - Extract the files